Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

-The order parameter for NAFM, as shown in Fig.~\ref{fig:Vtots_tBLG}(b), also exhibits a similar variation as function of the twist angle and doping as the MAFM case.
-The total magnitude at charge neutrality at $\theta=1.08 \degree$, however, is reduced by approximately $1/2$, because this order does not have $\delta_0$.
-Again, similar to MAFM, this magnetic order is most stable near charge neutrality at the magic angle.
+The order parameter for NAFM with Hartree interactions, as shown in Fig.~\ref{fig:Vtots_tBLG}(b), exhibits a similar trends as function of the twist angle and doping as the MAFM case.
+The magnitude of the order parameter for NAFM relative to MAFM is reduced by approximately $1/2$ because NAFM order does not have $\delta_0$.
+Similar to MAFM, NAFM magnetic order is most stable near charge neutrality at the magic angle, with it strongly decaying in the doping variable, hardly existing outside of $\nu = \pm1$, but weakly decaying with twist angle away from the magic angle.

-The FM order shown in Fig.~\ref{fig:Vtots_tBLG}(c) is the most stable at charge neutrality, with a total order parameter around 3.5~meV near the magic angle.
-The FM order is also suppressed upon doping the system, while being constant over twist angles near the magic angle.
-Upon twisting to larger angles, the magnetic order is suppressed at charge neutrality.
-At $\theta=1.2 \degree$, the FM order is suppressed at charge neutrality, but stable FM orders are notably developed near $\nu=\pm2$, with a total order parameter amplitude of around 1.4 meV at $\nu=\pm2$.
+The FM order with Hartree interactions, shown in Fig.~\ref{fig:Vtots_tBLG}(c), is the most stable at charge neutrality, with a total order parameter around 3~meV near the magic angle.
+The FM order is also suppressed upon doping the system, while being relatively constant over twist angles near the magic angle.
+Upon twisting to larger angles, the magnetic order is suppressed at charge neutrality first.
+At $\theta=1.2 \degree$, the FM order is suppressed at charge neutrality, but stable FM orders are notably developed near $\nu=\pm2$, with a total order parameter amplitude of around 1.5~meV at $\nu=\pm2$.
 The $\theta=1.2 \degree$ twist angle is the only one we observed to have a non-monotonic doping dependence of the FM, whereas for all other angles the FM order parameter decays monotonically from charge neutrality.
+At smaller angles than those considered here, it is expected the FM is again destabilized first at charge neutrality.

 The effect of long-ranged interactions is also investigated by considering the value of the magnetic order parameter when the Hartree interactions are not taken into account.
 In other words, we consider the stability of the magnetic order for different twist angles and doping levels when only short-ranged Hubbard interactions are present.
 The phase diagrams for these calculations are shown in Figs.~\ref{fig:Vtots_tBLG}(d-f).